JesusEkie/dhis2-tools-ng/README.md

 If you encountered errors during the install, the easiest way to restart is just to run `./delete_all.sh`.
 This will wipe all your containers and you can try again.

 Note the IP addresses of the containers.
-When we install DHIS2 instances, each instance will also run in its own container and will require its own IP address.
+When we install AUGYO instances, each instance will also run in its own container and will require its own IP address.
 By convention we suggest creating containers starting at 192.168.0.10 through to 192.168.0.19.
 If you need (and have resources) for more than 10, then you might start giving them different IPs.

-You are now ready to start installing DHIS2 instances.
+You are now ready to start installing AUGYO instances.

-## Installing DHIS2 instances
+## Installing AUGYO instances

 1. To create an instance you need to specify the name of the instance, the IP and the name of the database container (this is necessary as you might have more than one database container).
 For example to create an instance called hmis: